Almost every flower in Boston seems to burst into bloom by Mother's Day, making this a perfect time to do something special with your Mom.

 - Northern Lights Sunset Cruise - Treat your mom to refreshments from the bar as you relax and watch the sun set

-- Brunch Cruise - Savor a delicious 3-course brunch on this relaxing sightseeing cruise around Boston Harbor
+- Brunch Cruise on the Northern Lights - Savor a delicious 3-course brunch with your mom on this sightseeing cruise

 Take Your Mom for a Mother's Day Brunch

-But let's face it...that adds up to almost 10,000 meals (not to speak of breakfasts and school lunches) - so this is her time to enjoy a meal cooked by someone else.
+But let's face it...that adds up to almost 10,000 dinners (not to speak of breakfasts, school lunches, and snacks for your entire soccer team) - So now, Mother's Day is her chance to enjoy a meal cooked by someone else.

-Here are suggestions for where to treat her to a special Mother's Day brunch:
+Here are suggestions for where to treat her to a special Mother's Day brunch in Boston:

-- Q Restaurant (660 Washington Street, Chinatown/Theatre District) - Share Mongolian hot pot with your mom, or choose from the extensive Chinese entrees and sushi selections.
+- Q Restaurant in Boston's Chinatown/Theatre District) - Share Mongolian hot pot with your mom, or choose from the extensive Chinese entrees and sushi selections

-- Stephanie's on Newbury (190 Newbury St; website) - Relax with your mom on Stephanie's huge patio and treat yourselves to her favorite brunch classics: cinnamon monkey break, a smoked salmon platter, New England clam chowder, a skillet breakfast with eggs, smoked bacon, maple sausage, and baked cheddar home fries, and an ice cream sundae.
-Probably the biggest terrace dining space in Back Bay.
+- Stephanie's on Newbury in Back Bay - Relax with your mom on Stephanie's huge terrace overlooking Newbury Street, and treat yourselves to her favorite brunch classics: cinnamon monkey bread, a smoked salmon platter, New England clam chowder, and an ice cream sundae

 More fun possibilities (because who doesn't love pizza?):